Free pdf pattern and keychain making tutorial

 For this project, you will need:

 - Printed pattern.
-Download a FREE pdf design HERE.
+Sign up for my Newsletter and Download a FREE pdf design HERE.
 Print it with your home printer.
 If you want to embroider this design on another object, like a pillowcase or a napkin, – resize a pattern with your home copy machine.

 - Scissors, pen, and tissue paper (for pattern transfer);